-Prebid is more than a product; it’s a product suite, a community, and an organization.
+Prebid is more than a product; it’s a product suite, a community, and an independent organization.

-Our flagship product, Prebid.js, is sometimes referred to as simply Prebid, but please be aware that the Prebid product line supports header bidding for web, AMP, and mobile apps, using both client- and server-side components.
+Our flagship product, Prebid.js, is sometimes referred to as simply Prebid, but the Prebid product line supports header bidding for web, AMP, and mobile apps, using both client- and server-side components.

 The Prebid product suite offers publishers multiple benefits designed to foster a better header bidding experience, including: